Biggest Culture Shocks in Ireland for International Students

 • You can get involved with the local community as this might help you with the emotional ups and downs.
 These local communities include sports teams, festivals, churches and much more.

-• Make friends as much as possible, at this time you will need friends to help you and with their help, you can solve each and every query about culture.
+• Make friends as much as possible, at this time you will need friends to help you and with their help, you can solve every query about culture.

 • By this time you must set learning goals for your Ireland study trip and this also includes research about Ireland.
 Don’t forget to learn as much as possible about this country.